spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-mxisd.md

 ```

+## Customizing email templates

+If you'd like to change the default email templates used by mxisd, take a look at the `matrix_mxisd_threepid_medium_email_custom_` variables
+(in the `roles/matrix-mxisd/defaults/main.yml` file.

 ## Additional features

 What this playbook configures for your is some bare minimum Identity Server functionality, so that you won't need to rely on external 3rd party services.